ballerina-platform/ballerina-distribution/examples/kafka-producer-ssl/kafka_producer_ssl.md

-# Kafka client - Producer SSL/TLS
+# Kafka producer - SSL/TLS

 The `kafka:Producer` connects to a Kafka server via SSL/TLS and then, sends messages to the server.
 SSL/TLS can be enabled by configuring the `secureSocket`, which requires a certificate and the protocol name.
 Further, the mode of security must be configured by setting the `securityProtocol` to `kafka:PROTOCOL_SSL`.
 Use this to connect to a Kafka server secured with SSL.